treestarsystems/growBox-Stem/README.md

 # GrowBox-Stem
-Control system for lighting, water pumps, and anything else that can be turned on via a relay or smart pdu.
+Control system for environmental systems such as lighting, water pumps/dosing, and anything else.